CollinKite/Discord-IP-Grabber/README.md

 # Discord-IP-Grabber
 ## Creates a Fake Youtube Video Embed to phish user into clicking Grabify Link
+## NOTE: This is for Educational purposes only, any unauthorized malicious use is not condoned
 # Real
 ![realEmbed](/img/original.png "Real-Embed")
 # Fake